rtmigo/dmk_py/README.md

 ## Obfuscation

-`ksf` stores encrypted data in a directory.
+`codn` stores encrypted data in a directory.

 The directory can contain any number of entries.
 Or contain none at all.

 The directory content is obfuscated.
-It is not even possible to determine that the directory was created by the `ksf`.
+It is not even possible to determine that the directory was created by the `codn`.

 ```
 Size  | Timestamp    | Filename